Austria's Next Topmodel season 3: Magalie's racism controversy

-In the fourth episode, contestant Magalie Berghahn was disqualified in the show for racist comments she made during a phone conversation with her boyfriend.
-She referred to fellow competitor Lydia Obute as "Neger Oide" (negative afflicted Austrian slang for Black Woman) and to Vanessa Lotz as "Deitsche" (slang for German Woman).
-Both Obute and Lotz won a go-see that episode.
+In the fourth episode, contestant Magalie Berghahn was disqualified from the show for racist comments she made during a phone conversation with her boyfriend.
+She referred to a fellow competitor Lydia Obute as "Neger Oide" (negatively afflicted Austrian slang for Black Woman) and to Vanessa Lotz as "Deitsche" (slang for German Woman).
+Both Obute and Lotz won a go-see in that episode.
 The conversation was fully taped and aired during the show.
-She was confronted by host Lena Gercke with the video material in front of the other two girls.
-Gercke then told her that she was expelled from the show given the competition has no room for racist ideas and thoughts.
-As a result, Berghahn was not invited to the final runway show of the cast on the seasons final, and she later stated that the scandal ruined her life.
+Host Lena Gercke confronted her with the video material in front of the other two girls.
+Gercke then told her that she was expelled from the show, given the competition has no room for racist ideas and thoughts.
+As a result, Berghahn was not invited to the final runway show of the season's cast, and she later stated that the scandal ruined her life.

-Puls 4 was later accused of using the controversy for promotional purposes as Berghahn's comments were already shown in the preview for the episode and uncensored during the airing of Episode 4.
+Plus 4 was later accused of using the controversy for promotional purposes as Berghahn's comments were already shown in the preview for the episode and uncensored during the airing of Episode 4.